hayshin/hayshin/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on making calendar (so new)
+- 🔭 I’m currently working on university bot
-- 🌱 I’m currently learning frontend and rust
+- 🌱 I’m currently studying data science and maching learning
 - 🤔 I’m looking for help with rust... (why i'm doing that?)
 <!--
 **hayshin/hayshin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.